SaurHub007/Newsportal-Website/README.md

 # Newsportal-Website
-Hello This is My News-Site ,Who Gives You Live News Using API <br>
+Hello, This is My News-Site ,Who Gives You Live News Using API <br>
 Here, I Use Just silly Html And CSS <br>
 And Some Little Bit Of JavaScript <br>
-This is VEry Easy TO Understand And A front-end Working Project Which Gives You Live Data <br>
+This is Very Easy To Understand And A front-end ,Working Project Which Gives You Live Data <br>

 <h3>Used Thing In Project <h5>
 1) HTML <br>